 Unless otherwise approved to self-medicate, students are to be supervised by an authorized individual when taking medication.
 The person supervising the administration of medication must keep a written or electronic record.

+Controlled/Scheduled Medications

+“Controlled/scheduled medications” are medications that are potentially addictive and are regulated under the Controlled/Scheduled Substance Act of 1970.
+The following are the procedures related to the administration and storage of controlled/scheduled medications:

+Kept under double lock and key

+Kept separate from other medications

+Signed out each time a dose is administered

+Trained staff shall count and record the number of remaining pills on the student’s medication record each time a dose is administered.

 STUDENTS BY09.2241 AP.1